 Other Accounts.
-As of September 30, 2022, Mr. Warren Naphtal is responsible for the day-to-day management of certain other accounts as listed in the following table.
+As of August 31, 2023, Mr. Naphtal and Mr. Souza were responsible for the day-to-day management of certain other accounts as listed in the following table.

-Name of Portfolio Manager or Team Member Type of Accounts Total # of Accounts Managed Total Assets # of Accounts Managed that Advisory Fee Based on Performance Total Assets that Advisory Fee Based on Performance Warren Naphtal Other Registered Investment Companies: 4 \$524 million 0 \$0 Other Pooled Investment Vehicles: 37 \$2.8 billion 28 \$2.5 billion Other Accounts: 52 \$11.6 billion 30 \$6.3 billion
+Name of Portfolio Manager or Team Member Type of Accounts Total # of Accounts Managed Total Assets # of Accounts Managed that Advisory Fee Based on Performance Total Assets that Advisory Fee Based on Performance Warren Naphtal Other Registered Investment Companies: 4 \$412 million 0 \$0 Other Pooled Investment Vehicles: 41 \$2.6 billion 32 \$2.4 billion Other Accounts: 49 \$13.1 billion 30 \$11.6 billion David J. Souza Other Registered Investment Companies: 4 \$412 million 0 \$0 Other Pooled Investment Vehicles: 41 \$2.6 billion 32 \$2.4 billion Other Accounts: 49 \$13.1 billion 30 \$11.6 billion

 Compensation.
-For his services as portfolio manager to the Fund, Mr. Naphtal does not receive a salary.
-However, he is compensated by the Adviser and his salary is determined by an independent Compensation Committee that is appointed by P/E Global LLC's Advisory Board.
-He also participates in the profitability of the Adviser through his ownership share of the Adviser.
+For services as co-portfolio managers to the Fund, neither Mr. Naphtal nor Mr. Souza receive a salary.
+However, they are compensated by the Adviser.
+Mr. Naphtal's salary is determined by an independent Compensation Committee that is appointed by P/E Global LLC's Advisory Board.
+Mr. Naphtal participates in the profitability of the Adviser through his ownership share of the Adviser.
+Mr. Souza is a member of the Adviser's Partner Participation Plan.
+Members of the Partner Participation Plan meet quarterly to review firm performance, and to set strategic and operating goals.
+Compensation for the members of the Adviser's Partner Participation Plan is determined based on overall firm performance.

 Conflicts of Interests.
-The portfolio manager's management of other accounts may give rise to potential conflicts of interest in connection with management of the Fund's investments, on the one hand, and the investments of the other accounts, on the other.
+The co-portfolio managers' management of other accounts may give rise to potential conflicts of interest in connection with management of the Fund's investments, on the one hand, and the investments of the other accounts, on the other.
 The other accounts may have the same investment objective as the Fund.
-Therefore, a potential conflict of interest may arise as a result of the identical investment objectives, whereby the portfolio manager could favor one account over another.
-Another potential conflict could include the portfolio manager's knowledge about the size, timing and possible market impact of Fund trades, whereby the portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Fund.
+Therefore, a potential conflict of interest may arise as a result of the identical investment objectives, whereby a portfolio manager could favor one account over another.
+Another potential conflict could include a portfolio manager's knowledge about the size, timing and possible market impact of Fund trades, whereby the portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Fund.
 However, the Adviser has established policies and procedures to ensure that the purchase and sale of securities and other investments among all accounts it manages are fairly and equitably allocated.